andrewwestenskow/morning-reviews/week2/html-css-2.md

 This review will take the form of an exercise.
 We will provide a photo and they will clone it.

-- Use [this](https://github.com/DevMountain/Morning-Exercises/tree/master/Week%204/3%20Facebook%20Post) repo if it is still working.
+- Use [this](fbPostPractice) folder as a reference for building out the image step by step
-  - They should focus on layout, not necessarily on content.
+    - Students should focus on layout, not necessarily on content.
 Get everything to show up where you want it, don't worry about it looking perfect.
-  - Feel free to refer to the fbPostPractice folder included in this repo for a step-by-step example for walking through and building this view according to [this](https://github.com/DevMountain/Morning-Exercises/tree/master/Week%204/3%20Facebook%20Post)
     - You should work along with the students and after 20ish minutes review with them what you did and your thought process in cloning this post.
     - Break down for them the various pieces of the facebook post, how you break it down into boxes and then smaller boxes.